atwellpub/landingpageframeworks.com/README.md

         'googleplus'       => '', /* link to google plus account if applicable */
         'banner' => 'assets/img/banners/yourimageassethere.png' /* relative path to frameworks/src/htdocs/assets/img/banners/ image that you will commit to the repo */
     );
-    ```
+`

 ## LandingPageFrameworks.com

-LandingPageFrameworks.com is powered by a IncludeWP.com boilerplate developed and maintained with ❤ by [Freemius](https://freemius.com).
+LandingPageFrameworks.com is powered by IncludeWP.com's boilerplate developed and maintained with ❤ by [Freemius](https://freemius.com).